IAHispano/Applio-Docs/faq/rvc/rvc.md

 ==-
 ==- Overtraining
 It’s when the TensorBoard graph starts to rise and never comes back down.
 An overtrained model will sound robotic, muffled, and won’t be able to articulate words well.
 For more information check the [Tensorboard section](/get-started\tensorboard.md).
 ==-
+==- G and D
+They are responsible for storing the training data of the model.
+Generative learns to replicate results similar to the original.
+Discriminator tries to distinguish real data from those created by the generator.
+==-
+==- What are the requirements for RVC/Applio?
+The minimum required for local training is an Nvidia RTX series 20 graphics card with 8GB of VRAM to train models, in the case of inference you only need to have a decent CPU and at least 4GB of VRAM.
+If you have a Celeron processor, it would be better to look at [other alternatives](/get-started\Alternatives.md).
+==-
+==-  Can I use RVC/Applio on a Mac?
+Yes, but only for inference. besides, the installation should be done as if it were on Linux.
+==-